+The bottom line?
 Babies come in all shapes and sizes, just like their parents.

-Newborn weight loss
+Baby weight loss after birth

 How your baby’s growth is measured

 Don’t be too concerned if your baby starts off at the top or the bottom end of the baby weight chart - this doesn’t mean they are over or underweight.